cfitechops/Docker/01-Base-commands.md

 exit
 ```

-**here one can observed that with the help of "run" and "iT" option, we have not only created the container1 but also start and login into the container.**
+**here one can observed that with the help of "run" and "it" option, we have not only created the container1 but also start and login into the container.**

 ```sh
 docker container ls